otto-de/api-guidelines/api-guidelines/rest/contract/openapi/rules/must-provide-api-specification-using-openapi-for-rest-apis.md

 ---
-type: MUST
 id: R000003
 ---

-# provide API specification using OpenAPI for REST APIs
+# MUST provide API specification using OpenAPI for REST APIs

 We use the OpenAPI specification as a standard to define API specification files.
 Every API must be described using the OpenAPI specification.